 It provides a general introduction to Play Therapy, as well as a brief overview of the theoretical framework of Expressive Play Therapy and the various expressive methods available in a play session.
-It will also focus on the play therapy process which participants will be given the opportunity to learn through viewing videotape excerpts of play therapy sessions, live demonstrations as well as practice through role plays.
+It will also focus on the play therapy process in which participants will be given the opportunity to learn through viewing videotape excerpts of play therapy sessions as well as practice through role plays.

 - Consider the function and description of children’s art and play through the developmental stages.

 - Discuss the major components of the various methods available: Expressive Therapies, Milieu, Relationship and Family therapy.

 - Discuss the role each component plays in supporting and facilitating the self-healing process.

-In the afternoons, participants will have the opportunity to experience first-hand the nurturing and healing environment of Marie Jose’s playroom as they gain a degree of personal comfort with art and play modalities through experiencing the image making process, using non-directive and structured exercises.
+In the afternoons, participants will have the opportunity to gain a degree of personal comfort with art and play modalities through experiencing the image making process using non-directive and structured exercises.